-A. If we have to close due to unforeseen circumstances including, but not limited to weather emergencies, natural disasters, threats, and global health emergencies for more than ten days, you will receive an account credit (not cash refund) for the days that were missed.
+A. If we have to close the JEA or any of our classes of programs due to unforeseen circumstances including, but not limited to weather emergencies, natural disasters, COVID infection, threats, and global health emergencies for more than ten days, you will receive an account credit (not cash refund) for the days that were missed.

-A. Unfortunately, we are unable to provide special needs programming.
+A. Unfortunately, we are unable to provide special needs programming at this time.